hypervel/hypervel.org/docs/docs/migrations.md

 #### Available Command Aliases

-Laravel Hyperf provides several convenient methods related to dropping common types of columns.
+Hypervel provides several convenient methods related to dropping common types of columns.
 Each of these methods is described in the table below:

 <div class="overflow-auto">